MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_10_Lab1_Ex01_Hunting_Defender.md

 >**Note:** *Advanced hunting* doesn't support creating bookmarks in the Microsoft Defender portal, but they can be created in the *Hunting Livestreams*.

-1. Sign in to the **WIN1** virtual machine using the provided credentials.
+1. Sign in to **WIN1** virtual machine using the provided credentials.

 1. In the **Microsoft Edge** browser, navigate to **Microsoft Defender XDR** at `https://security.microsoft.com`.